 Spelling is the other consideration.
 As Rob Weisskirch said, there is no

-rd Royal Mail ships as Alperowiz (?), Alperowitz, Alperowicz.
-My mother's
+board Royal Mail ships as Alperowiz (?), Alperowitz, Alperowicz.
+My

-first name Liubov turned up in the computer as Ludwig (!) and my grandfather
+mother's first name Liubov turned up in the computer as Ludwig (!) and my

-Menasha / Menasche as Manasi.
-Grandmother Rosa was typed as Ropsa.
-And these
+grandfather Menasha / Menasche as Manasi.
+Grandmother Rosa was typed as

-cases are no exception.
-So help with last names alternative spelling and
+Ropsa.
+And these cases are no exception.
+So help with last names

 Buenos Aires, Argentina